 CRP results should always be interpreted in context.
 Temporary infections can elevate CRP briefly, while chronic elevation requires deeper evaluation.

 Diagnostic providers like Genex Lab emphasize clinical correlation, ensuring CRP values are not viewed in isolation but alongside medical history and symptoms.
+This approach reflects the broader principles of preventive healthcare — catching problems early before they escalate.

 CRP Testing and Preventive Health